-Patients will not see any real change and you will be able to access services at your local practice as you do now.
+Patients will not see any real change and you will be able to access services at your local practice as you did before the merger.
 Over time we may be able to offer more specialist clinics and services as we will have access to a wider healthcare team.

-The name of the merged practice will be Valens Medical Partnership.
+The name of the merged practice is Valens Medical Partnership.
 Our surgeries will continue to be called by their names i.e. the Brockwell site, the Lintonville site, the Pegswood site.

-Q. Will I be able to see my usual Doctor or Nurse?
+Can I still see my usual Doctor or Nurse?

 Continuity of care is valued by both patients and doctors and nurses.
-Our healthcare teams will be based at their usual locations.
+Our healthcare teams are based at their usual locations.
 You will not have to travel to another surgery for routine care, just as you do now.
-Where specialist clinics or hub services are available at our other practices, you will be able to access those in future.
+Where specialist clinics or hub services are available at our other practices, you will now be able to access those.

 Every effort will be made to ensure that you continue to see your preferred clinicians for ongoing care.
 If you usually attend a clinic at a certain practice for diabetes, asthma for example, then this will continue as normal.

-Q. Will I be able to access new services at other Valens surgeries?
+Can I access new services at other Valens surgeries?

 We will continue to deliver your core GP services through your current practice.
 We are committed to developing our services and our healthcare team, and in future may be able to offer more specialist services to patients across Valens.